Defining Project Dependencies

 When project execution begins, a project takes on a life of its own.
 The project plan that you so carefully crafted during the planning phase becomes obsolete almost immediately, if not sooner.
 But taking the time during project investigation to define task dependencies correctly will result in a plan that’s easy to maintain regardless of what happens — or how quickly.

 The ideal project plan is one that mirrors real life.
-To achieve this ideal, the dependencies that exists in real life should be represented in the Project schedule.
+To achieve this ideal, the dependencies that exist in real life should be represented in the Project schedule.

 Chronology Vs. Control